 Take your child to the potty when he or she most likely needs to use it.

 Let your child go without diapers when he or she stays dry during the day.
 Nighttime control takes months longer.

 Don't start toilet training during times of stress (for example, when moving to a new home, bringing home a new baby, or starting with a new care provider).

 Don't punish your child for accidents or make potty training a battle between you and your child.
 This can lead to long-term problems like constipation.
-Praise your child when he or she successfully uses the toilet, and accept that accidents will happen.
+Praise your child when he or she successfully uses the toilet.
+Accept that accidents will happen.

 Give it time

 It may take up to a couple of years before your child is completely toilet-trained.

 The AAP says children may show signs of readiness at 18 months, begin training at 24 months, and stay dry during the day by 30 to 36 months.
 Most children will stay dry at night by the time they are 36 to 48 months old.
 Still, it is normal for some 3-year-olds and 4-year-olds to have accidents.